As More Lawmakers Test Positive, Congress Gets A Tough Reminder Of Coronavirus Risk

 However, Jha says Congress should instead be testing its members and employees weekly or more through other options.

-"If they don't, to me, that, to be perfectly honest, is a travesty," Jha says.
+"If they don't, to me, that — to be perfectly honest — is a travesty," Jha says.

-Jha said the Capitol could use newer, so-called antigen tests.
-Preferably, about 6,000 could be tested daily, since antigen tests are more accessible today, can be scaled for larger workforces and can provide results within minutes.
+Jha said the Capitol could use newer so-called antigen tests.
+Preferably, about 6,000 could be tested daily since antigen tests are more accessible today, can be scaled for larger workforces and can provide results within minutes.

 Such antigen tests have lower sensitivity levels than the more traditional polymerase chain reaction, or PCR, tests, Jha notes.
-However, when used regularly and frequently to test a certain population, there's better odds of catching an active case, he argues.
+However, when used regularly and frequently to test a certain population, there are better odds of catching an active case, he argues.
 In some cases, PCR tests, while more accurate, can also face longer delays for results.

 A congressional aide told NPR that by this summer, the Capitol's Office of the Attending Physician could only conduct about a dozen or so PCR tests a week.
 And that falls woefully short of the Capitol's needs, experts argue.